Barbara Nevins Taylor

 Barbara Nevins Taylor is an American investigative journalist, journalism professor, audiobook narrator and author.
 She serves as Acting Journalism Program Director at the City College of New York.
 Nevins Taylor is also founder of ConsumerMojo.com, a website that provides information about consumer-sensitive issues.
-She has won many awards for her reporting, and in addition to her television work has written articles about social justice, women and children for publications including The New York Times.
+She has won awards for her reporting, and in addition to her television work has written articles about social justice, women and children for publications including The New York Times.

 Early biography

-Barbara Nevins Taylor, née Segal, grew up in Laurelton, Queens, New York City, the first child of Juliet Beatrice, an elementary public school teacher, and Zelick Richard “Zeke” Segal, an actor, CBS television news executive, playwright and professor.
+Barbara Nevins Taylor, née Segal, grew up in Laurelton, Queens, New York City, the first child of Juliet Beatrice, an elementary public school teacher, and Zelick Richard "Zeke" Segal, an actor, CBS television news executive, playwright and professor.
 Barbara studied acting at New York's High School of Performing Arts - later named LaGuardia High School - and worked in off-off Broadway productions.
 She graduated from The City College of New York in 1970 with majors in English literature and sociology.